Big Bass Vegas Double Down Deluxe Slot Review – Play Demo, Payout, Free Spins & Bonuses

 Pros

-- The dual collector system adds momentum without becoming complex.
+- Dual collector system – momentum without complexity

-- Bonus pacing benefits from dynamite, hook, and bazooka modifiers that rescue dead boards.
+- Additional pacing through dynamite, hook, and bazooka modifiers in bonus round will rescue dead boards.

-- Max win potential is generous enough to feel exciting.
+- Potential to win $5000 (or equivalent) is generous enough to feel exciting.

 Cons